amohnice/smart-chama/README.md

 ### Frontend
 - React.js with Vite
-- Ant Design for UI components
+- Material-UI for UI components
 - React Router for navigation
 - Axios for API requests
-- Context API for state management
+- Redux Toolkit for state management
-- Tailwind CSS for styling
+- Formik & Yup for form handling and validation

 ### Backend
 - Node.js with Express